masesgroup/KNet/README.md

 * avoids any third party communication protocol implementation;
 * access all features made available from Apache Kafka: the most important are Apache Kafka Streams and Apache Kafka Connect which does not have any C# implementation;
 * measured high [performance](src/net/Documentation/articles/performance.md) in many operating conditions.

+### News

+* V1.4.4+: From version 1.4.4 there is a new project, named KNetPS, which permits to write PowerShell client scripts for an Apache Kafka cluster and many other things, [here full usage](src/net/Documentation/articles/usagePS.md).

 ## Runtime engine